mehulagg/gitlab/doc/security/token_overview.md

 ## Runner registration tokens

 Runner registration tokens are used to [register](https://docs.gitlab.com/runner/register/) a [runner](https://docs.gitlab.com/runner/) with GitLab.
-Group or project owners or instance admins can obtain them through GitLab interfaces.
+Group or project owners or instance admins can obtain them through the GitLab user interface.
 The registration token is limited to runner registration and has no further scope.

-Because it can be used to add new runners that may execute jobs in a project or group and thus have access to the project’s code, careful consideration should be given as to who has project or group owner-level permissions.
+You can use the runner registration token to add runners that execute jobs in a project or group.
+The runner has access to the project’s code, so be careful when assigning project and group-level permissions.

-We are [actively working on security improvements](https://gitlab.com/gitlab-org/gitlab-runner/-/issues/25351) to the runner API.

 ## Runner authentication tokens (also called runner tokens)

-After registration, the runner will receive an authentication token used to authenticate with GitLab when picking up jobs from the job queue.
-The authentication token is stored locally in the Runner's [`config.toml`](https://docs.gitlab.com/runner/configuration/advanced-configuration.html) file.
+After registration, the runner receives an authentication token, which it uses to authenticate with GitLab when picking up jobs from the job queue.
+The authentication token is stored locally in the runner's [`config.toml`](https://docs.gitlab.com/runner/configuration/advanced-configuration.html) file.

-After authentication with GitLab, the Runner will receive a [job token](../user/project/new_ci_build_permissions_model.md#job-token) to execute the job.
+After authentication with GitLab, the runner receives a [job token](../user/project/new_ci_build_permissions_model.md#job-token), which it uses to execute the job.

-In case of Docker Machine/Kubernetes/VirtualBox/Parallels/SSH executors, the execution environment has no access to the runner authentication token as it stays on the runner machine.
-They have only access to the job token, which is needed to execute the job.
+In case of Docker Machine/Kubernetes/VirtualBox/Parallels/SSH executors, the execution environment has no access to the runner authentication token, because it stays on the runner machine.
+They have access to the job token only, which is needed to execute the job.

 Malicious access to a runner's file system may expose the `config.toml` file and thus the authentication token, allowing an attacker to [clone the runner](https://docs.gitlab.com/runner/security/#cloning-a-runner).